Taking expired Robitussin is generally not recommended due to reduced effectiveness and potential safety concerns.

 The Role of Active Ingredients in Expiration Concerns

-- Dextromethorphan (DXM): A cough suppressant that affects brain receptors controlling cough reflex.
+- Dextromethorphan (DXM): A cough suppressant that affects brain signals involved in the cough reflex.

-- Dose Combinations: Certain versions include acetaminophen or antihistamines as well.
+- Dose Combinations: Certain versions may include other ingredients such as decongestants, pain relievers, or antihistamines.

 Each ingredient has unique stability characteristics: